luisespino/Coronavirus_2020_11/2020-11/README.md

 | Grade 4    | 0.9989 | 1184.62 |
 | Grade 5    | 0.9998 | 461.72  |

-It can be seen in the table that the mean square error is a lower value in the polynomial of degree 5, this means, that it is a better fit to the graph, also R2 is closer to 1, however, the behavior From a pandemic it cannot be taken down immediately, but the cases are decreasing little by little and the graph is gradually flattening out.
+It can be seen in the table that the mean square error RMSE is a lower value in the polynomial of degree 5, this means, that it is a better fit to the graph, also R2 is closer to 1, however, the behavior from a pandemic it cannot be taken down immediately, but the cases are decreasing little by little and the graph is gradually flattening out.

 With the above, it can be determined that the degree of the polynomial must be 4 and discard the degree of 5.